 Tourists, Travelers & Adventure-seekers…

-The following is the latest information regarding travel to/from Bali.
-Please note that the situation is fluid and rules regarding travel can change at any time.
-Please check with your travel provider before planning a trip.
+The following is the latest information regarding travel to and from Bali.
+Please note that rules regarding travel can change at any time.
+Please check with your travel provider for up to date regulations before planning any trip.

-All domestic travelers arriving in Bali (DPS) must be in possession of a negative Covid-19 rapid test (PCR test no longer required) result issued within 14 days of arrival.
-International arrivals require a negative PCR test valid within 14 days and are expected to self-quarantine for 14 days, monitored locally through daily WA communication.
+All international arrivals in Bali (DPS) must be in possession of a negative Covid-19 PCR test result issued within 14 days of arrival.
+Domestic arrivals at DPS require a negative rapid test (or PCR) result issued within 14 days of arrival.
+All travelers to Bali must also present this completed form located here.

 The major Indonesian airlines are flying limited domestic schedules.
 Many conditions and restrictions are in place.
-We recommend checking airline web sites prior to booking travel.
+Please check airline web sites for requirements prior to booking travel.

 We strongly recommend taking advantage of these times and visiting somewhere you haven’t been before.
 With much less traffic on the island these days, getting to most places is a breeze.
-Bali will bounce back (we hope soon) and you may never be able to enjoy these quiet roads, sites and properties like this again, so get out there and enjoy it!
+You may never be able to enjoy these quiet roads, sites and properties like this again, so get out there and enjoy it!

 The Bali Plus Team